 How mycophenolate mofetil works

 Mycophenolate mofetil is an immunosuppressant.
 It reduces the action of body's own defense system (the immune system) and prevents rejection of the transplanted organ.

 Common side effects of mycophenolate mofetil

-Nausea, Vomiting, Diarrhoea, Abdominal pain, Headache, Increased blood pressure, Decreased white blood cell count (neutrophils)
+Nausea, Vomiting, Diarrhea, Abdominal pain, Headache, High blood pressure, Decreased white blood cell count (neutrophils)

 Available Medicine for Mycophenolate mofetil